 Sustainability Case Study

-Greenfood is a well-positioned company within the Nordic health food market.
-The company was established in 2015 following the merger of Picadeli and STC green food.
+Greenfood is one of the Nordic region’s leading providers of healthy food, with a history that stretches back 50 years.
+The Company was established in 2015 following the merger of Picadeli and STC green food.

 Operating in Sweden, Finland, Denmark, Germany, Netherlands, France and Spain, Greenfood’s customers include some of the leading companies in the food retail, convenience and the hotel/restaurant/café (HoReCa) sectors.
 Its offering includes fresh fruit & vegetables, pre-cut and washed products, food salads, vegan products, sandwiches, wraps and other grab’n’go products as well as the salad bar concept Picadeli.

 Putting sustainability at the heart of its business, Greenfood aims to inspire a healthier society by connecting people with affordable, tasty and healthy food.
 It focuses on three UN sustainable Development goals (SDGs) where it believes it can achieve the impactful and cost-effective results:

 - SDG 8: Decent work and economic growth